 The National Association of REALTORS® encourages our state and local REALTOR® Associations to partner with others to make their communities better places to live.
 Our Placemaking Grant is available to our REALTOR® Associations to help fund local Placemaking projects.
-Since the launch of the grant in 2014, we have approved almost $700,000 in funding for over 300 community placemaking...
+Since the launch of the grant in 2014, we have approved over $870,00 in funding for over 300 community placemaking projects...

 Community Outreach Programs

 Housing Opportunity Grants support state and local REALTOR® Associations’ affordable housing activities.
 The goal of the program is to position REALTORS® as leaders in improving their communities by creating affordable housing

 Smart Growth Grant

 Smart growth is an approach to development that encourages a mix of building types and uses, diverse housing and transportation options, development within existing neighborhoods, and community engagement.
 The Smart Growth Program offers state and local REALTOR® Associations to way to engage with government officials, community partners and the general public in planning and designing community’s future.